 All pupils at Bottisham Community Primary School have access to a broad and balanced curriculum.
-Universal provision forms the foundation for all other provision or support in the school and includes Quality First Teaching, which is made available to all and is based on inclusive approaches to teaching and learning.
-Quality First Teaching benefits all children regardless of ability, but is essential for those with SEND.
+Universal provision, incorporating inclusive classrooms and high-quality teaching, is the foundation for all other provision or support in the school.
+High-quality teaching, which is based on inclusive approaches to teaching and learning, is the bedrock of our provision.
 Reasonable adaptations for individual needs are made.
-These include strategies, resources and adaptations to the curriculum and environment, which remove barriers to learning for children.
-In many cases, such planning will mean that pupils with SEND will be able to access the full school and curriculum.
+These include: